 Provide a plan for the public release of the NOAO data within one year of the observation date.

 Demonstration of the technical feasibility of the proposed NOAO observations is the responsibility of the proposer.
-Detailed technical information concerning NOAO facilities may be found at http://www.noao.edu.
+Detailed technical information concerning NOAO facilities may be found at http://ast.noao.edu/observing.
+Proposals lacking sufficient detail may not be scheduled by NOAO.

 If approved for NOAO time, successful PIs will be required to submit the standard NOAO forms providing detailed observing information appropriate to the telescope and instrument combination(s) awarded.
 NOAO will perform feasibility checks on the proposed observations and reserves the right to reject any observation determined to be unfeasible for any reason.
 Such a rejection could jeopardize the entire proposed science program and impact the award of the Chandra observing time as well.

 In addition, for NOAO time on Gemini (only), successful PIs will be required to submit a full scientific justification to NOAO on the standard NOAO proposal form.
-This justification will be reviewed by the regular NOAO Time Allocation Committee in order to determine into which Gemini queue band the observations will be placed.
+NOAO will review the proposal in order to determine the Gemini queue band into which the observations will be placed.

-4.5.5 Chandra/National Radio Astronomy Observatory (NRAO) Observations
+4.5.4 Chandra/National Radio Astronomy Observatory (NRAO) Observations